 What do AI-guided requirements actually deliver?

-One of the biggest misconceptions about faster requirements is that speed means less documentation.
+Thin documentation.
+That's what I assumed "AI-generated requirements" meant when I first heard the phrase, the kind of placeholder text you get from a template library that says nothing specific about your actual system.
+Wrong.
 The opposite is true.
-An AI-guided process produces more actionable deliverables than weeks of traditional gathering, because the deliverables are generated during the conversation rather than assembled after the fact from meeting notes and email threads.
+An AI-guided process produces more actionable deliverables than weeks of traditional gathering, because those deliverables get generated during the conversation itself, not assembled after the fact from someone's meeting notes and a 200-message email thread.

 User stories with acceptance criteria.
-Not vague placeholders ("As a user, I want to manage orders").
-Specific, testable stories that reflect validated decisions ("As a warehouse manager, I want to see real-time inventory levels for items below reorder threshold, so I can trigger purchase orders before stockouts occur").
+Real ones.
+Not the vague placeholders we've all seen ("As a user, I want to manage orders," which tells a developer precisely nothing).
+Specific, testable stories reflecting validated decisions: "As a warehouse manager, I want to see real-time inventory levels for items below reorder threshold, so I can trigger purchase orders before stockouts occur."
+Day one.
+A developer can build from that on day one.

 A dependency map.
 Which upstream systems feed into this project?
 Which downstream services depend on it?
-What happens if one of those dependencies changes?
-Traditional processes discover these during integration.
-A structured AI process surfaces them during planning, because the Solutions Architect agent is specifically designed to probe for technical dependencies.
+What breaks if one of those dependencies changes?
+Uncountable.
+That's how many projects I've been on where we discovered these dependencies during integration testing, which is exactly when you don't want surprises.
+The Solutions Architect agent is specifically designed to probe for technical dependencies that humans forget to ask about, and it surfaces them during planning instead.

 A decision log with rationale and confidence scores.
-Every major decision gets documented with who agreed, what alternatives were considered, and how confident the team is in the decision.
+Subtle.
+Powerful.
+Every major decision gets documented: who agreed, what alternatives were considered, how confident the team is.
 Low-confidence decisions get flagged for follow-up rather than buried in assumptions.
+I wish I'd had this on a healthcare project back in 2017 where a key architectural choice was made in a hallway conversation that nobody wrote down.

 A risk register.
-Not a compliance checkbox, but a working document that captures unresolved assumptions, known unknowns, and explicit trade-offs.
-When a stakeholder says "we're accepting this limitation because of budget constraints," that gets recorded with attribution and the RED Team Critic agent evaluates whether the trade-off is sound.
+Not the compliance checkbox collecting dust in SharePoint.
+A working document capturing unresolved assumptions, known unknowns, and explicit trade-offs.
+When a stakeholder says "we're accepting this limitation because of budget constraints," that gets recorded with attribution.
+The RED Team Critic agent then evaluates whether the trade-off is actually sound or just convenient.

-Every deliverable goes through Specira's adversarial RED Team Critic agent before it reaches you.
-This agent reviews decisions for contradictions, gaps, untested assumptions, and risks that the specialist agents might have accepted too readily.
-And critically, every AI output requires human review before export.
-The AI drafts, you decide.
+Challenged.
+Every deliverable goes through Specira's adversarial RED Team Critic agent before it reaches you, which means contradictions, gaps, untested assumptions, and risks the specialist agents might've accepted too readily all get scrutinized.
+And critically (this matters more than people realize), every AI output requires human review before export.
+The AI drafts.
+You decide.

 Why structured requirements deliverables drive project success